 NWB Bank is a specialized lender to the public sector primarily in the Netherlands, providing short-term and long-term financing to water authorities, municipal and provincial authorities as well as to other public sector institutions such as social housing corporations, healthcare and educational institutions.
+NWB Bank is also a financing partner for enhancing sustainability in the Netherlands by providing financing to renewable energy projects.
 NWB Bank believes it is a key bank for the Dutch public sector, fulfilling a critical role supported by the Dutch State.